R4thin/js-messaging-tutorial/README.md

 	<script src="sinch.min.js"></script>

-To generate an app key and secret, you need to sign up for a Sinch account at [www.sinch.com/signup](http://www.sinch.com/dashboard/#/signup).
-Once you are logged into your developer dashboard, click **Apps** on the left-hand side, then click the purple **Create New App** button on the right.
+To generate an app key and secret, you need to [sign up for a Sinch account](http://www.sinch.com/dashboard/#/signup).
+Once you are logged in to your developer dashboard, click **Apps** on the left-hand side, then click the purple **Create New App** button on the right.

 ![](images/create-new-app-button.png)

-You will be prompted to name your app, along with some other fields.
-You only need to name your app (anything you want), and click **Create**.
+You will be prompted to name your app and input some other optional fields.
+Name your app anything you want and click **Create**.

 ![](images/create-new-app-form.png)

 For this tutorial, you will only need your app key.
-You can get that by clicking on the keys icon to the right of the name of your app.
+You can get that by clicking on the keys icon to the right of your app name.

-## Signup and Login
+## Signup and login

 The first thing your users should see is a signup/login form.
 Begin by defining this in **index.html**: